 The FDA has approved several different types of injectable fillers for this purpose.

 The body absorbs hyaluronic acids over time.
-While this filler's relatively short life is convenient should the cosmetic results be disappointing, in most cases patients want “retouches” not long afterward.
+In most cases patients want “retouches” not long afterward.
 The entire procedure usually needs to be repeated within one year.

 - Hylaform, Hylaform Plus: Lasts 3 to 6 months.